 For the cheesecake

-- 2 cups raw cashews soaked in cold for at least six hours or preferably overnight (see Notes)
+- 2 cups raw cashews soaked in water for at least six hours or preferably overnight, drained and rinsed before using (see Notes)

 - ½ cup canned coconut milk shaken

 - ¼ cup coconut oil melted and cooled (use refined coconut oil if you want no coconut flavor)

 - 2 tablespoons fresh lemon juice

 - 1 tablespoon vanilla extract or 1 teaspoon vanilla bean powder